Conditions & Treatments

 Foot & Ankle

-We have specialized training in all aspects of foot care for people with diabetes.
-This involves a multidisciplinary approach with consultation available from specialists in endocrinology, vascular, and plastic surgery.
+- Complex Diabetic Conditions - we use a multidisciplinary approach with consultation available from specialists in endocrinology, vascular, and plastic surgery.

 - Hammertoe - a condition that occurs when there is an imbalance of tendons or ligaments that hold the toe straight, and the toe bends abnormally at the middle joint.